-This course, as other courses in the Counseling Program, requires that learners maintain absolute confidentiality regarding all personal information related by classmates and clients.
-The information we discuss in class is not to be discussed outside of our class is not to be discussed outside of our class and then only as it pertains to helping a classmate or client.
-Any breach of confidentiality or respect will be considered a serious ethical and professional violation and will result in immediate dismissal from the program.
-Confidentiality as outlined in the current ACA Code of Ethics will be followed.
+Like other courses in the Counseling Program, this course requires that learners maintain absolute confidentiality regarding all personal information related to classmates and clients.
+The information we discuss in class is not to be discussed outside of our class, only as it pertains to helping a classmate or client.
+Any breach of confidentiality or respect will be considered a serious ethical and professional violation and result in immediate dismissal from the program.
+Confidentiality will be followed as outlined in the current ACA Code of Ethics.